Skip to main content

 5. Predictive Maintenance

-This proactive approach offers several advantages (which reduce costs as well as increase efficiency):
+This proactive approach offers several advantages that reduce costs as well as increase efficiency:

-Accurate prediction is one of the key abilities of AI and so applying this capability to allow businesses to set prices and manage inventory makes perfect sense.
+Accurate prediction is one of the key abilities of AI, so applying this capability to allow businesses to set prices and manage inventory makes perfect sense.

 7. Personalised Marketing